fs-dlh/fs-dlh/blog/regularization_task8.md

 Highly complex and less interpretable since no inputs are actually eliminated

 ## Where to Use:
-This is your safe, default choice for most machine learning problems, especially when you have many features that are all potentially relevant
+This is your safe, default choice for most machine learning problems, especially when you have many features that are all potentially relevant.
 ## Where NOT to Use:
-When your dataset has thousands of features and you need a simpler, faster model with strict feature selection
+When your dataset has thousands of features and you need a simpler, faster model with strict feature selection.